osuosl/cs312/source/slides/01_linux_basics.rst

     $ w         # who is here and what are they doing?
     $ id        # user ID, group ID, and groups you're in

-* Not just people: Apache, Mailman, ntp
+* Not just people: Apache, Mailman, ntp aka "system users"

 Users have
 ----------